cyyllam/cyyllam/README.md

 - :japan: I'm also learning Japanese

-- 🤔 I’m looking for help with Javascript and front-end things
+- 🤔 I’m looking for help with JavaScript and front-end related things

-- 😄 Pronouns: She/her
+- 😄 Pronouns: She/her/hers